srnit/codeon/README.md

-this repo contain all my programs which is written by me during the compatative coding.
+The repo contain all my programs which is written by me during the compatative coding.